-Older adults who decide to return to school are often referred to as "non-traditional" studentsbecause they don't fit society's typical description: the 18-24 year old, unmarried student, living on or near campus.
+Older adults who decide to return to school are often referred to as "non-traditional" students because they don't fit society's typical description: the 18-24-year-old, unmarried student, living on or near campus.
 However, today over 50 percent of students enrolled in higher education don't fit this narrow definition.
 So many students fall into this category that some are ditching the term "non-traditional" for the updated label of "contemporary students."
-The new contemporarystudent is typically over the age of 30, works full-time and has kids, all the while working to complete their degree.
-Fortunately for these students, there are a number of options for college that fit their schedule.
-The need for flexible education options is likely the reason for the growing interest in online programs among adult students.
+The new contemporary student is typically over the age of 30, works full-time and has kids, all while working to complete their degree.
+Fortunately for these students, there are a number of options for college that can fit their schedule.
+The need for flexible education options is one of the reasons for the growing interest in online programs among adult students.

-The incredible flexibility of online courses and degree programs is a draw to all online-enrolled students, but for older adults, it can be the difference between pursuing higher education and not.
+The incredible flexibility of online courses and degree programs can be appealing to all online-enrolled students, but for older adults, it can be the difference between pursuing higher education and not.
 Online programs offer adult students the opportunity to complete a degree previously started, or start a new career path entirely, without major interruptions to lifestyle.
 Since there are no set class times in online programs, students can move at their own pace.
 For older adults, this flexibility means they can study when it works for them and avoid disruptions to their regular schedules.
-This is particularly helpful for parents, who are increasingly making the decision to go back to school.
+This is particularly helpful for parents who may be interested in returning to school.
 Additionally, online programs open the possibility to attend a vast number of institutions across the country without having to relocate the family or live far from home.

 As more older adults pursue higher education, an increase in demand for online education programs will ensue.
-Increased flexibility, improved tools and platforms for online learners, and more programs focused on potential employment opportunities, will continue to be in high demand.
-Whether returning to a previously started degree, starting out on a fresh new career path or seeking to be more competitive in the job market, now could be the perfect time for older adults to seek out educational pursuits.
+Increased flexibility, improved tools and platforms for online learners, and more programs focused on potential employment opportunities will continue to be in high demand.
+Whether returning to a previously started degree, starting on a fresh new career path, or seeking to be more competitive in the job market, now could be the perfect time for older adults to seek out educational pursuits.